milesmcc/analytica/about.md

 Mostly, I will be using Python for these projects, along with the Python data stack (`numpy`, `pandas`, Jupyter, etc.) and Keras for machine learning.
-I code using Emacs: I may also post about the work I’ve done to make my editing experience as flawless as can be.
+I code using Emacs: I may also post about the work I’ve done to custom-tailor my editing experience to my desires.

 If you have any comments, questions, criticisms, or anything you think I should know, don’t hesitate to contact me at [nicholas.miklaucic@gmail.com](mailto:nicholas.miklaucic@gmail.com).
 My Github